gayathriuthamaraj/InDel/README.md

 ## Compliance and Regulatory Considerations

-GigShield is designed with awareness of India's insurance regulatory framework under IRDAI (Insurance Regulatory and Development Authority of India).
+InDel is designed with awareness of India's insurance regulatory framework under IRDAI (Insurance Regulatory and Development Authority of India).

 Key considerations:

 **Product Classification:** Parametric income protection products are categorised under general insurance.
-Any insurer deploying GigShield would need to file the product with IRDAI as a group microinsurance policy, which has a simplified approval pathway compared to individual policies.
+Any insurer deploying InDel would need to file the product with IRDAI as a group microinsurance policy, which has a simplified approval pathway compared to individual policies.

 **Data Privacy:** Worker data collected during onboarding (location, earnings, working hours) falls under the Digital Personal Data Protection Act 2023.
-GigShield's architecture separates PII from risk modelling inputs and does not store raw GPS trails beyond the claim verification window (72 hours).
+InDel's architecture separates PII from risk modelling inputs and does not store raw GPS trails beyond the claim verification window (72 hours).

 **Consent:** Opt-in is explicit and revocable.
 Workers can pause or cancel coverage at any time through the platform dashboard.
 Premium deductions require active consent confirmation at onboarding.